aujxn/par_matvec/README.md

   - `dense_sparse` --- I'm not sure how to improve but the performance *should* be better than it is...
   - `simple` --- could be slightly improved by writing some values directly to `dst` and not collecting those into the workspaces.
 There is probably some way to improve the workspace reduction step as well.
-  - `merge` --- would most benefit from replacing the `std::collections::binary_heap` with a custom tournament tree.
-Also not merging values by implementing the `dst` vector ownership scheme would help lots when matrix is well ordered.
+  - `merge` --- Not merging values by implementing the `dst` vector ownership scheme would help lots when matrix is well ordered.
   - `buffer_foreign` --- could have improved cache performance by using a smaller index type for the local indices and encoding the global index with the `block_id`.

   All 4 could improve by eliminating allocations in these functions and using the pre-allocated workspace.
 Large / frequent allocations and ones that were easy to implement using `MemStack` are already done but 3 of these still has some dynamically allocated data structures.